Infrastructure and Geotechnics

 2 – 2016 – Vale-Capes Award of Science and Sustainability for a Doctoral Dissertation of Group I. Author: Joe Arnaldo Villena Del Carpio.
 Dissertation: Colored Asphalt Mixtures and Urban Heat Islands.

 3 – 2015 – Capes Dissertation Award 2015.
 Engineering I. Honorable Mention.
-Author: João Victor Staub de Melo, Capes.
+Author: João Victor Staub de Melo, CAPES.
 Dissertation: Development and Study of Rheological Behavior and Mechanical Development of Asphalt Concretes Modified with Nanocomposites.

 4 – 2015 – Best Dissertation Award of the 9th Brazilian Congress on Roads and Concessions.
 Author: João Victor Staub de Melo.
-Brazilian Association of Highways Concessionaires.
+Brazilian Association of Highway Concessionaires.
 Dissertation: Development and Study of Rheological Behavior and Mechanical Development of Asphalt Concretes Modified with Nanocomposites.

 5 – 2014 – ACE 80 Years of Innovation – Best Dissertation in Brazil in 2012/2014 chosen by the participants in the 8th National Seminar of Modern Road Technics.
 Author: Joe Arnaldo Villena Del Carpio, Engineers Association of Santa Catarina State.
 Dissertation: Colored Asphalt Mixtures and Urban Heat Islands.